lwerth/2019-October-Resources/git/master_lesson.md

 +hello, world!
 ```

 >`git diff` is short for "show me the *difference* between my working copy and the staging area."
 Git uses `+` and `-` to indicate lines that are added or subtracted, respectively.
+Modifications are usually represented as subtracting the old line and adding the new line, so you see the old line preceded by `-` and then the new line preceded by `+`.

 We like the line that we added to `readme.txt`, so let's add this change to the staging area: